iamavichal-geek/quicklinc/README.md

 ---

+# QuickLinc - Hosting

+QuickLinc is hosted on Vercel - quicklinc-1.vercel.app

+---

 ## Features
 - Generate shortened URLs via a Discord bot.
 - Store and retrieve URLs using a PostgreSQL database.